a5k-infosec/public/AmITarget.md

 *"Who needs my Facebook/Twitter/LinkedIn account?"*

 As it is - nobody needs.
-But your account is the best instrument for sending "Fishing messages" to your contacts.
+But your account is the best instrument for sending Phishing messages to your contacts.
 For example link to infected resource.
 Or even better - sending link to malware which hackers recommend to install from your name.
-"Fishing messages" is one of the most popular attack vectors today because our current technologies don't provide any serious protection from it.
+Phishing messages is one of the most popular attack vectors today because our current technologies don't provide any serious protection from it.
 ### Your mail account
 This is the most boring theme.
-Sure, again "Fishing mails" is there but additionally, there is sending SPAM from your account.
+Sure, again Phishing mails is there but additionally, there is sending SPAM from your account.
 Also, this is can be used for attack against two-factor authentification for your critical account which uses two-factor authentication via mail.
 Also, all systems which can reset your password just by sending mail with "Reset password link" also are compromised.

 ### Ok, I 'm in panic.
 What can I do?
 First of all, don't panic this is not helping you at all.